Can Indoor Cycling Help Improve My Running?

 Will indoor cycling slow me down?

 No!
 Indoor cycling will make you faster.
 It does not slow you down.
-It improves your fitness and strength ultimately giving you faster running speeds too!

 How much biking is equivalent to running?